About this Project

 To do the work, Tech has assembled a highly qualified set of design and construction partners, many of whom already are experienced with the Living Building Challenge.
 Among them are the architectural team of Lord Aeck Sargent of Atlanta and The Miller Hull Partnership of Seattle, and the construction manager, Skanska USA.
 Together with various subcontractors and leading-edge Georgia Tech researchers, team members already are collaborating on the building’s design.

-Meanwhile, both Kendeda and Tech are committed to “leverage activities” that will popularize advanced green building in our region.
-We want to help property owners, architects, engineers and contractors, as they address environmental challenges facing the Southeast’s building sector.
+Meanwhile, both Kendeda and Tech are committed to “leverage activities” to spread the word about advanced green building in our region.
+We want to educate property owners, architects, engineers and contractors, as they address environmental challenges facing the Southeast’s building sector.

 This blog is one of those leverage activities.
-Over the coming months, we’ll chronicle the story of Georgia Tech’s Living Building from Kendeda’s point of view.
-The articles will take the form of breaking stories in the News category and an ongoing narrative in the Building Chronicle category.
-Along the way, we’ll offer up as much useful information as possible about our partners, other Living Building projects, and many of the advanced materials and techniques used or considered for this project.
+Over the coming months, we’ll chronicle the story of Georgia Tech’s Living Building from Kendeda’s point of view; those articles will take form as an ongoing narrative in the site’s Building Chronicle category.

 The lead writer for the site is Ken Edelstein, a longtime Atlanta journalist who specializes in communicating about sustainable infrastructure.
 Other Kendeda team members will also contribute from time-to-time.